alexandertrefz/essence/packages/vscode-extension/README.md

 TypeScript directly, so a change needs no rebuild at all, just `Essence: Restart Language Server`, which picks it up without reloading the window.

+### The debugging walkthrough

+The debugger has no extension-host test harness, so a release is checked by hand, in the Extension Development Host:

+- `F5` on an open `.es` file with no launch.json compiles and runs it; its output lands in the Debug Console; the same entry appears in the Run and Debug view's picker.
+- A breakpoint set before launching binds (solid red) and is hit; the paused line is the source line, and stepping over a `match` treats it as one statement while stepping in enters the matching Case's body.
+- Variables and watch render Essence values (`3/4`, quoted Strings, Case tags); `essenceValueRendering: false` shows raw objects again.
+- "Uncaught Exceptions" pauses a Program that fails at run time on the mapped line, a logpoint prints without pausing, and `Ctrl+F5` runs without debugging.
+- Cancelling the compile notification aborts the launch quietly; a Program with a Diagnostic aborts with one notification and the Problems view carries the details.
+- `essence.cli.path` pointed at a checkout's `packages/cli/bin/essence` is
+  used and named in the Essence output channel.

 ## Packaging